30 Common Graduate Interview Questions and How to Answer Them [UPDATED FOR 2022]

 Questions about the company

-The best way to answer this is being prepared.
+The best way to answer this is to be prepared.
 Spend at least 30 minutes before the interview to read the firm’s reports and press releases to learn its mission statement and strategic objectives.
-Don’t just copy-and-paste phrases from these documents into your answer and try to paraphrase the information using your own ideas.
+Don’t just copy and paste phrases from these documents into your answer and try to paraphrase the information using your own ideas.